hashicorp/terraform-provider-aws/website/docs/d/location_route_calculator.html.markdown

 ## Attributes Reference

-* `calculator_arn` - The Amazon Resource Name (ARN) for the Route calculator resource.
+* `calculator_arn` - The ARN for the Route calculator resource.
 Use the ARN when you specify a resource across AWS.
 * `create_time` - The timestamp for when the route calculator resource was created in ISO 8601 format.
 * `data_source` - The data provider of traffic and road network data.
 * `description` - The optional description of the route calculator resource.